sandyjswl/vote-app/README.md

 # vote-app
-Sample CRUD service used to build demo docker images and kuberneted deployments
+Simple CRUD service that can be used to build demo docker images and for kubernetes demos

-This is a sample crud service which i'm using to learn docker and kubernetes.
 There are 4 endpoints

-  1. /check -> returns a string `Checking In if everything is fine`
+  1. /health -> Check if the application is running
-  2. /register -> POST mapping, to regsiter a new candidate. takes as input a dictionary with one key `name`.
-EG: {"name":"sandeep"}
+  2. /register?name -> Register a candidate, take query parameter `name`, ex - > `/register?name=sandeep`
-  3. /candidates -> GET mapping, returns a list of registered candidated
+  3. /candidates -> Returns a list of registered candidated
   4. /vote/{candidate_name} -> votes for `candidate_name`
-  5. /winner -> retruns the candidate with most votes
+  5. /winner -> Returns the candidate with most votes
+  6. /crash -> Crashes the application
+  7. /version -> Returns the app version

  This is automatically built as a docker image.
 To download the docker image